Voice Play

 Anthony Steyning

 Tell him that you saw us… Didi pleads with the boy somewhere in the middle, a loaded line that gets reiterated towards the end in Waiting for Godot.
-I first saw the play some twenty years after it premiered in Paris: I didn't understand it at all.
-Later on, I bought a paper-back copy of the work at W.H.
+I first saw the play some twenty years after it premiered in Paris and didn't understand it at all.
+Much later, I bought a paper-back copy of the work at W.H.
 Smith in Montreal, reading the play over and over again, still not understanding a bloody word.
-I was in my late twenties then, and mightily pissed off with myself for not fathoming a famous piece of work, praised by critics the world over, inquiring timidly about its meaning among Irish friends, all literate theatre buffs, who spewed out near mystical explanations that also went over my head.
-Certainly the work is noble, tender, a stone-face Buster Keaton burlesque show, containing great lines like Thank you for your society, and something or other Gives us the feeling that we exist…which I now know to be a common French colloquialism.
+I was in my late twenties then and mightily pissed off with myself for not fathoming a famous piece of work, praised by critics the world over, inquiring timidly about its meaning among Irish friends, all literate theatre buffs, who spewed out near mystical explanations that also went over my head.
+Certainly the work is noble, tender, a Buster Keaton burlesque show, containing great lines like Thank you for your society, and something or other Gives us the feeling that we exist… (also why kids constantly shriek) but which I now know to be a French cliché.
+All of this even while existence itself, yes, persists in being such a delicious enigma.
+In fact when Camus suggests I revolt, therefore I exist... does this automatically lead to If I don't revolt, I don't exist?
+And part of a trap that Beckett attempts to expose?

 Pretty stuff, all of it, and not as such beyond my reach, but still, at the time I continued miserably not getting the whole of it.
-I remember people like Eric Bentley calling Beckett's Godot a masterful creation, the quintessence of existentialism.
+But I do remember people like Eric Bentley calling Beckett's Godot a masterful creation, the quintessence of existentialism.
 And a Norman Mailer statement to the effect that Beckett had sexually(!) re-established Christianity.
-Despite those nonsensical contradictions I pretended I believed both of these chaps, just to be on the safe side.
-But as it turns out they were as flabbergasted as I was that a staged, moving, plotless tableau mesmerized, inventing those crazy descriptions of the work only to cover up their own pathetic befuddlement.
-Maybe someone'll sexually re-establish Christianity on stage tonight.
-Wanna come?
+Despite these massively nonsensical contradictions I pretended I believed both of these chaps, just to be on the safe side.
+But as it turns out they were as flabbergasted as I was that a staged, moving, plotless tableau mesmerized, inventing those crazy descriptions only to cover their own befuddlement.
+Then again, maybe someone out there will sexually re-establish Christianity on stage tonight, wanna come and have a look?

-But now thirty years on, on a recent visit to Canada, and thanks to a PBS channel in my hotel room, during a broadcast celebrating the 50th anniversary of Godot, by Jove, I think I got it.
+But now thirty years on, during a recent home visit to Canada, thanks to a PBS channel in my hotel room, and a broadcast celebrating the 50th anniversary of Godot, by Jove, I think I got it.
 Beckett demystified at last.
 And all because of Dublin's Gate Theatre production on film, produced not much more than three, perhaps four years earlier.
-Involving splendid actors who hadn't been born yet when the piece ran at the Babylon Theatre in Paris, yet able, would you believe it, to decipher this Godot enigma for me!
-Chapeau, dear Gate friends, chapeau dear Beckett, for in the end there's nothing here to be afraid of or intimidated by, it's a down-to-earth play using simple, splendidly rhythmic language, written by a down-to-earth man about down-to-earth pre-occupations crossing everyone's mind at one point.
-Packaged though the work is in an unusual way, presented with all the tedium and repetitiveness, deliberate or not, which happen to reflect real life.
-Though all of it within a bleakness that threw me off for so many years, like a scene from arid, outer space.
-A forbidding landscape, leading me to believe the play was about something else for if one thing is certain, it's that Beckett's story takes place on this planet, not another.
-And this world of ours, if anything, is crowded, lush, diverse, not barren, empty, cold.
-Except for Tierra del Fuego or Siberia perhaps.
+Involved splendid actors who hadn't been born yet when the piece ran at the Babylon Theatre in Paris, yet able, would you believe it, to decipher this Godot enigma for me!
+Chapeau, dear Gate friends, chapeau dear Beckett, for in the end there's nothing to be afraid of or intimidated by, it's a down-to-earth play using simple, splendid rhythmic language written by a down-to-earth man about down-to-earth pre-occupations crossing everyone's mind at one point.
+Even though the work remains unusually structured, presented with all the tedium and repetitiveness that reflect large parts of life.
+Through with a bleakness that threw me off for many years, like some scene from arid, outer space planet.
+A forbidding landscape, leading me to believe the play was about something else for if one thing is certain, and this is that Beckett's story takes place on this earth, not another.
+A world of ours, if anything, crowded, lush, diverse, not barren, empty, cold, except for Siberia or Tierra del Fuego.

 And surely a caustic sense of forsakenness, of utter loneliness can be felt in a big city, surrounded by millions, as well I know having lived through moments like these more than once.
-It's a cruel experience, not pretty, so why not place Godot in the middle of an outdoor market, a football match, or a busy whorehouse---- it makes the feeling of loss, of disaffection 10 times more acute just as long as a deep sense of despair, of silent exasperation and alienation is left to prevail.
-By not doing this, Beckett and his acolytes led me astray for a long, long time.
+It's a cruel experience, not pretty, so why not place Godot in the middle of an outdoor market, a football match, a busy cat house---- it makes the feeling of loss, of disaffection 10 times more acute as long as a momentary sense of silent exasperation and alienation is shown to prevail.
+So that by not doing this, Beckett and his acolytes led me astray for a long, long time.

 It's clear to me now that Beckett used a few themes that are not so mind-boggling after all: a) what are we doing here? immediately followed by b) we are abandoned! c) as if this isn't bad enough, some help themselves pass the time by brutalising others.
-And d) Lucky's soliloquy as a bonus point: massive use of words does not equate meaning and/or being.
+And d) Lucky's soliloquy as a bonus point: massive, empty use of chatter does not by itself create meaning or reflect being.
 Four basic ingredients then, none of them particularly inaccessable or exclusive to high-brows.

-And so Tell him that you saw us… is not a lament.
+Tell him that you saw us… not a lament therefore.
 It is not a rejection or even a charged sarcasm.
 It is a plea, a prayer, with a longing in it that makes everything else in the play doleful camouflage.
-And it's this camouflage that was the source of my not understanding the work.
-Tell him…. where Beckett through the boy implores God, some god, (who else, indeed, Sam?) to come, manifest and eventually explain Himself; and that's where it should have ended.
-Despite the actual last lines of the play saying Where shall we go?
+Yes, Beckett might as well have called his work Pining for Godot, and all this camouflage the source of my not understanding the work earlier.
+Tell him…. where Beckett through the boy implores God, some god, (who else, indeed, Sam?) to come, manifest and eventually explain Himself; and that is where it should have ended.
+Despite the actual last lines of the play, saying Where shall we go?
 Let's go…. literally and figuratively leading nowhere, suggesting we're lost.
-Because here, for someone like me, isn't nowhere and thus the need to go elsewhere not especially imperative.
-Besides the fact that sitting around 'waiting' is inherently cruel, something for which I have little appetite.
+Because here, for someone like me, isn't nowhere and thus the need to go elsewhere not imperative or by the lack of a specific direction or destination making me feel particularly lost.
+Besides, all this sitting around needlessly 'waiting' and 'hoping' also contains an element of torture, for which someone like me has very little appetite.

-Samuel Beckett, I think, while carefully admitting nothing, at the very least got a little lost in his own exasperations.
-It is why I was so confused, and delighted to have discovered that all the others, particularly those literary establishment Popes, then and presumably still now, had no frigging clue about the play or ever knew at the time what they were talking about.
-But thanks to this brilliant Gate production I have arrived at these conclusions scant weeks ago.
+Samuel Beckett then, while carefully admitting nothing, at the very least got a little lost in his own exasperations.
+It is why I was so confused, and delighted to have discovered that all the others, particularly those literary establishment Popes, then and presumably still now, had no freaking clue about the play or ever knew at the time what they were talking about.
+Yet thanks to this brilliant Gate production I have arrived at these conclusions only scant weeks ago.
 (Or am I merely maturing at last, and none too soon…) Then again, there might be hope for me: Beckett was my age when he broke through, and still then not getting all of his beautiful stuff…. quite right.
 Or did he?
-Is 'waiting' a real option for so many?
-Well, for some perhaps but as for me, why don't we just live life first and let the ball drop where it must!
-Like waiting for a bus: if it turns out it got cancelled or doesn't even exist, just start walking, my good man.
-Now this is 'existential', in life absolutely nothing... 'absurd'.
+Is waiting a real option for so many?
+Well, for some perhaps but again, as for me, why don't we just live life first and let the ball drop where it must!
+Like waiting for a city bus: if it turns out it got cancelled or doesn't even exist, don't give in, don't give up, keep walking, enjoy the roadside's hidden magnificence, a place where to be is to do, no taste for death, no place for doom.
+The voyage all that matters, the destination practically... immaterial!
+Now that is 'existential', and something not 'absurd' or meaningless merely because it cannot easily be explained.
+I suspect Beckett would even agree with me that life is not absurd whatsoever, that on the contrary from a strictly human point what's really absurd is the wasting of one or worse, the cruelly taking away of one.

-Finally, as far as this remarkable, liberating production of The Gate Theatre itself is concerned, in the master/slave relationship twixt Pozzo and Lucky (as always with Beckett, dark humour in this very name, just like the breakfast sounding Hamm & Nagg in Endgame, or like Estragon here, nice name, fine herb, almost Greek, almost classic, almost Antigone, almost Sophocles, but surely codes telling us he didn't wish to be taken all that seriously), 'master' Pozzo speaks with a pronounced upper-class English accent, and 'slave' Lucky (!) in thick Irish brogue.
-Is The Gate Theater reminding us here of something?
+Finally, as far as this remarkable, liberating production of The Gate Theatre itself is concerned, in the master/slave relationship twixt Pozzo and Lucky (as always with Beckett, dark humour in this very name, just like Krapp's Last Tape should perhaps read Tape's Last Krapp, and the breakfast sounding Hamm & Nagg in Endgame, or like Estragon here, nice name, fine herb, almost Greek, almost classic, almost Antigone, almost Sophocles, but surely codes telling us he didn't wish to be taken all that seriously), 'master' Pozzo speaks with a pronounced upper-class English accent, and 'slave' Lucky (!) in thick Irish brogue.
+Is The Gate Theatre reminding us here of something?
 Re-asserting and magnifying victimhood and old slights on the cheap, or is this a small coincidence?
-The former being the case would be most regrettable, as surely universality was Beckett's aim, not stale, parochial beefs, dating back almost a century.
+The former being the case would be most regrettable, as universality surely was Beckett's aim, not stale, political beefs, dating back a century or more.

 Help Critical Thought Survive, Help Total Literary Originality; Any small donation is Deeply Appreciated: